Jack Ma’s Ant Group gears up for what could be the biggest IPO in history

-Ant Group, the Chinese fintech giant controlled by Alibaba founder Jack Ma, filed to go public today in what could be the largest IPO since Saudi Aramco’s offering late last year.
+Ant Group, the Chinese fintech giant controlled by Alibaba founder Jack Ma, filed to go public today in what could be the largest IPO since Saudi Aramco’s record-breaking offering late last year.

 The parent company of Alipay, China’s largest digital payments platform, is expected to raise $30 billion for a dual listing in Shanghai and Hong Kong.
 It plans to list on the STAR Market exchange—China’s answer to the tech-focused Nasdaq—in addition to Hong Kong’s stock exchange.

-Note: This post has been updated with plus signs to note that the numbers cited for annual active users and partner financial institutions are higher than round number.